Healthcare Supply Chain Trends: A Technology Revolution

 Think about the number of items you use in your daily life that are more than 20 years old.
 Most likely, your car, mobile devices and home appliances are all less than 20 years old.
 In sharp contrast, many devices used in the medical industry, items that are meant to ensure people’s health and save lives, utilize 20-year-old technology.
-It’s time to transform the healthcare supply chain.
+Healthcare supply chain trends are giving us a clear message: it's time for a technology revolution.

 Compared with other markets, like the high-tech industry, change has been gradual in the medical device field.
 Jabil recently conducted a survey of more than 200 decision makers in the healthcare field, and 100 percent responded that healthcare lags other connected industries.
 Download the full Connected Health Technology Trends Report.